classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/bitpay-crypto.md

 <br>

-To activate it you need to follow through the below setup process.
-After that, attendees can pay from various Cryptocurrencies that are available in Bitpay, such as,
+To activate BitPay, follow the setup process below.
+After configuration, attendees can pay using a wide range of cryptocurrencies supported by BitPay.

 -   [Requirements](#Requirements)
 -   [Setup Test BitPay](#Setup-Test-BitPay)